caddis/pg/README.md

 	key: value
 	key2: value2

-Optional parameter: method="post"
+### Method Parameter

+Optional parameter for both the single tag and the tag pair: method="post"
-This will get POST data instead of GET data.
+This will fetch POST data instead of GET data.

 ### Example: